rust-lang/rust/text/0000-raw-lifetime-anchors.md

 # Motivation

-The current library convention on functions constructing lifetime-bound values from raw pointers has the pointer passed by reference, which reference's lifetime is carried over to the return value.
+The current library convention on functions constructing borrowed values from raw pointers has the pointer passed by reference, which reference's lifetime is carried over to the return value.
 Unfortunately, the lifetime of a raw pointer is often not indicative